Red91K/Security-Learning/Cybersecurity For Everyone/Week 1 - Defining Cybersecurity.md

 -> Expect criminals to add sophisticated defences to their malware, such as obfuscation, analysis prevention measures, etc

 ### RCE exploits
-**RCE** (Remote Code Execution) - allows a attacker to remotely execute code on a computer
+- **RCE** (Remote Code Execution) - allows a attacker to remotely execute code on a computer
-Ex: SQL injection can be used to inject malicious code, and then the code will be remotely executed **Botnet** - network of hijacked computers that are remotely controlled by a attacker RCEs create Botnets
+- Ex: SQL injection can be used to inject malicious code, and then the code will be remotely executed
+- **Botnet** - network of hijacked computers that are remotely controlled by a attacker
+- Threat Actors exploit vulnerabilities like RCE to creat Botnets

 -> As new smart devices are introduced into the market, new vulnerabilities will arise, increasing the number of RCE attacks -> Makes Botnets even easier to build